marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 ```

 # Concusion
-Smocker is a very useful tool that can help us to test out microservices application.
+Nowadays in order to improve the quality of our work it is essential to have tools that allow us to automate the tests of our microservices.

-It can be integrated with our Dev/Ops tool without write tons of code.
+Smocker is a very useful tool that can help us to test our microservices application.
+It's configuration is very simple and can be integrated with our Dev/Ops tool without write tons of code.

 I hope you liked this post, happy tests!